-1.3.020 For massed start road and cyclocross events, the frame of the bicycle shall be of a traditional pattern, i.e. built around a main triangle.
-It shall be constructed of straight or tapered tubular elements (which can be round, oval, flattened, teardrop shaped or otherwise in cross-section); the centerline of each element shall always be straight.
-The elements of the frame shall be laid out such that joining points shall follow the following pattern: the top tube (1) connects the top of the head tube (2) to the top of the seat tube (4); the seat tube (from which the seat pin shall extend) shall connect to the bottom bracket shell; the down tube (3) shall connect the bottom bracket shell to the bottom of the head tube.
-The rear triangles shall be formed by the chain stays (6), the seat stays (5) and the seat tube (4).
+1.3.020 For road races other than time trial or cyclo-cross events, the frame of the bicycle shall be of a traditional pattern, i.e. built around a main triangle.
+It shall be constructed of straight or tapered tubular elements (which may be round, oval, flattened, teardrop shaped or otherwise in cross-section) such that the form of each element encloses a straight line.
+The elements of the frame shall be laid out such that the joining points shall follow the following pattern: the top tube (1) connects the top of the head tube (2) to the top of the seat tube (4); the seat tube (from which the seat post shall extend) shall connect to the bottom bracket shell; the down tube (3) shall connect the bottom bracket shell to the bottom of the head tube.
+The rear triangles shall be formed by the chain stays (6), the seat stays (5) and the seat tube (4) with the seat stays anchored to the seat tube at points falling within the limits laid down for the slope of the top tube.

 The maximum height of the elements shall be 8 cm and the minimum width 2.5 cm.
-The minimum width shall be reduced 1 cm for the chain stays (6) and the seat stays (5).
+The minimum width shall be reduced to 1 cm for the chain stays (6) and the seat stays (5).
 The minimum thickness of the elements of the front fork shall be 1 cm; these may be straight or curved (7).
+(See diagram "Shape (1)").

-The top tube may slope, provided that this element fits within an horizontal template defined by a maximum height of 16 cm and the minimum thickness of 2.5 cm.
-"Road races" is taken here to include all races on the road with the exception of individual time trials and time trials for teams of up to four riders.
+The top tube may slope, provided that this element fits within a horizontal template defined by a maximum height of 16 cm and a minimum thickness of 2.5 cm.

-1.3.021 For individual time trials and time trials for teams of up to four riders, and for track races, the elements of the bicycle frame may be tubular or solid, assembled or cast in a single piece in any form (including arches, cradles, beams or any other).
-These elements, including the bottom bracket shell shall fit within a template of the "triangular form" defined in article 1.3.020.
+1.3.021 For individual time trials and for track races, the elements of the bicycle frame may be tubular or solid, assembled or cast in a single piece in any form (including arches, cradles, beams or any other).
+These elements, including the bottom bracket shell, shall fit within a template of the "triangular form" defined in article 1.3.020.
+(See diagram "Shape (2)").